AzzoDude/blueprint-rs/README.md

-# blueprint-rs — Independent Visual Scripting Engine
+# blueprint-rs — Visual Scripting Framework

 A high-performance, graph-based logic engine written in Rust and exposed to Python via PyO3.
 Designed to be the core backend for standalone visual scripting platforms.